-Lists of stations have been compiled for the SEAN.
-The only park unit containing stations from the major weather/climate networks in the SEAN (discussed in Section 4.1) is GLBA (Table 4.2).
-However, a station does not have to be within the boundaries to provide useful data and information regarding the park unit in question.
-Some might be physically within the administrative or political boundaries, whereas others might be just outside, or even some distance away, but would be nearby in behavior and representativeness.
+Lists of stations have been compiled for the ROMN.
+As was previously mentioned, a station does not have to be within the boundaries to provide useful data and information regarding the park unit in question.
+Some might be physically within the administrative or political boundaries, whereas others might be just outside, or even some distance away, but would be "nearby" in terms of behavior and representativeness.
 What constitutes "useful" and "representative" are also significant questions, whose answers can vary according to application, type of element, period of record, procedural or methodological observation conventions, and the like.

 Table 4.2.
-Number of stations within or nearby SEAN park units.
+Number of stations within or nearby ROMN park units.
 Numbers are listed by park unit and by weather/climate network.
 Figures in parentheses indicate the numbers of stations within park boundaries.